marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/Labs/tcpdump-and-Wireshark.md

 <img width="1752" height="960" alt="vmware_VkWxUoMsb1" src="https://github.com/user-attachments/assets/b72e8a5e-8b6a-4700-8939-39fcb7bb9af0" />

 When dealing with any command, you might occasionally need help understanding the command's purpose and how it operates.
-To find answers you can use specialized sites, such as Explain Shell, which can help you analyze commands to understand how they work.
+To find answers you can use specialized sites, such as <a href="https://www.explainshell.com/">Explainshell</a>, which can help you analyze commands to understand how they work.
 Alternatively, if you prefer to stay within the terminal, you can use the `man` and `help` commands.

 Linux categorizes its commands into four main types: external commands, shell built-ins, functions, and keywords.
 In this lab, we will focus only on external and shell built-in commands.